A few months after my ex-husband and I decided to separate, I heard a lot of things from people who had been through a divorce:

 Once you turn a corner, it is amazing.

 Having sex with other people is so much fun.

 Fast forward a few years later, and I’ve discovered there are a lot of things people don’t actually tell you.
 Perhaps it’s because divorce lingers like a bad aftertaste they can’t shake, and they go through so many stages and feelings that it would be impossible to express that to another person.

 Or maybe the people I was talking to were so far removed from their divorce that they’d already forgotten that while sex with another person can be new and exhilarating, you aren’t really able to connect with them until you have done the work on yourself.
-You can have an amazing orgasm, then want the person lying next to you to leave because it’s all too much for you to feel and really, you didn’t see this coming and you start to question if you will ever be emotionally available again.
+You can have an amazing O, then they want the person lying next to you to leave because it’s all too much for you to feel and really, you didn’t see this coming and you start to question if you will ever be emotionally available again.
 Basically, it’s disappointing as hell.

 You’re warned you’ll miss your kids and the family dynamic we used to share — which is all very true.
 But it turns out you take divorce in little bites because you’re only able to digest it in little pieces at a time.
 So, the day you realize you’ll never have the relationship you had with your ex — buying your first home together and starting a family for the first time together — with anyone else again, it takes a lot of letting go and letting things be what they will be.
 And that’s one of the hardest feelings to wade through.

 There is nothing more confusing than the ups and downs of a broken marriage.
 One minute you’re feeling happy and free because you have the bathroom, bed, and thermostat to yourself and you’re glad you didn’t have to consult your partner about buying something, then you see a family crossing the road on a Saturday afternoon and you feel hollow inside.